ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 Port Forwarding allows you to specify a port for ssh to forward the connection to; effectively means that ssh will listen in on a different port.
 This is needed for No Machine.
 The option is '-L port:host:hostport'.
 For RCF use hostport will always be the ssh port 22 and host will be *nx.rcf.rhic.bnl.gov*.
 The port should be chosen to be a random high numbered open port (between 4096 and 65535) on your desktop.  e.g. for No Machine `ssh -L 7025:nx01.rcf.bnl.gov:22 username@ssh.sdcc.bnl.gov`.

 ### Pseudo-Terminal allocation to bypass gateway and go directly to RCAS node
 A pseudo-terminal is basically a terminal that will run in the background as the ssh connection is established.
 The purpose of this is to execute a command on the remote machine before a prompt shows up.
-This means you can bypass the gateway and go right into rcas nodes with one ssh command.
-The ssh option for pseudo-terminal is '-t', e.g. `ssh -t username@ssh.sdcc.bnl.gov ssh rcas6005`
+This means you can bypass the gateway and go right into starsub nodes with one ssh command.
+The ssh option for pseudo-terminal is '-t', e.g. `ssh -t username@ssh.sdcc.bnl.gov ssh starsub05`

 ### SSH Agent forwarding
 SSH allows you to forward the loaded private keys from your running [ssh-agent](ssh_agent.md) so that if your key is needed beyond the gateway you can do this.
 The SSH option for forwarding the keys from your running ssh-agent is '-A', e.g. `ssh -A username@ssh.sdcc.bnl.gov`